ignacioxd/bib-parser/README.md

 More formally, each entry will have two special attributes: `entryType` to indicate the type of BibTeX entry in lowercase (e.g., `inproceedings`), and `entryKey` with the key identifier for the entry preserving the source's casing.
 Each BibTeX attribute will become an attribute in the respective object with the following structure:

 * `rawName`: Name of the BibTeX entry attribute as originally specified in the source string.
 * `value`: Parsed value of the attribute, including processing of basic LaTeX converted into Unicode symbols.
 * `rawValue`: Value of the attribute as originally included in the BibTeX source string.
 Any LaTeX is returned as is.

-Additionally, `author` entries will additionally contain an `authors` array with parsed author(s) name(s).
+Additionally, `author` entries will contain an extra `authors` array with parsed author(s) name(s).

 ## Reconstructing BibTeX Source